-The "390 Rule" does apply to futures, options on futures orders, or crypto orders
+The "390 Rule" does NOT apply to equities, futures, options on futures, or crypto orders

 Placing 390 orders per trading day on average during a calendar month, generally speaking, will not affect most customers.
 However, if you are curious how orders are counted, a good rule of thumb is to see whether a new unique order number generates.
 Each time a unique order number is created, then it equals one order.
 You can get an idea of how many orders you've sent by visiting the Activity tab of the desktop trading platform, as illustrated below.
 Orders that are canceled and replaced will generate a new order number and count towards the 390 rule.